 The financial report is presented in Australian dollars and all values are rounded to the nearest thousand dollars (\$'000) unless otherwise stated under the option available to the Credit Union under ASIC Class Order 98/0100.
-The Credit Union is an entity to which the class order applies.
+The Credit Union is an entity to which the Class Order applies.

-The balance sheet is prepared on a liquidity basis.
+The Statement of Financial Position is prepared on a liquidity basis.
 Assets and liabilities are presented in decreasing order of liquidity and are not distinguished between current and non current.